 The seventeen member Commission consists of five artists, five arts administrators and seven laypersons with consideration given to geographic distribution, experience in the arts, and connections with the community, ethnic diversity and representation from a range of artistic disciplines.
-Commission members may be appointed for no more than two consecutive two-year terms.
+Commission members may be appointed for no more than three consecutive three-year terms.
 Current Commissioners include:

 David Smith was raised with an artist and teacher for a father, so his creativity and love of art was nurtured from a young age.
 He enjoys learning about, and trying his hand at, all kinds of things, exploring 3D printing, digital art, print making, glass blowing and neon bending.
 He is employed as a Mechanical Design Engineer with Sleep Number.
 A lifelong Minneapolis resident, David is a homeowner in Northeast Minneapolis near the Arts District.
 In his free time he enjoys working on his house, brewing beer, tending a large vegetable garden, and landscaping his yard with native plants and wildflowers.